little-bear-labs/aws-utils/README.md

 Home of various packages for testing, deploying and building applications on top of AWS and other cloud infrastructure.

+## AppSync Emulator Deprecation notice

+We've worked with AWS over the last few months to transition ownership of the emulator directly into Amplify's (and AWS) hands.

+Please see: https://www.linkedin.com/feed/update/urn:li:activity:6565000058121572352 for details.
+We will be deprecating the package shortly.

 ## Prerequisites

 * Java version >= 8